 4. What are some concrete examples?

 If you’re designing a very specific brochure for a company, it can be hard to find relevant, tangible examples.
 When it comes to web design, websites are so accessible!
 There are literally millions of good examples.
 If you’re doing a site for a gym that targets women, look at the same type of website from other gyms in the area.
 Compare apples to apples.
 And not just any apples—but great apples!
-My favorite places to find kick-ass web design examples: Design Fridge!
+My favorite places to find kick-ass web design examples: awwwards!

 5. What do you hate?